The excluded minors for embeddability into a compact surface: Outerplanar graphs and related classes

 Let \g be a graph and $U\subset V(G)$.
 Define the \defi{$U$-cone} $C_U(G)$ of \g to be the graph obtained from \g by adding a new vertex $u$, the \defi{cone vertex}, and joining it to each vertex in $U$ with an edge.
 We say that $G$ is \defi{\uop}, if $C_U(G)$ is planar.
 If \g is finite, it is easy to see that \g is \uop\ \iff\ it admits an embedding into $\BS^2$ \st\ all vertices in $U$ lie on a common face-boundary.
 Moreover, by letting $U=V(G)$ we recover the standard notion of outerplanarity: \g is outerplanar \iff\ it is $V(G)$-outerplanar.

 A \defi{marked graph} is a pair consisting of a graph \g and a subset $U$ of $V(G)$, called the \defi{marked vertices}.
-Given marked graphs $G,H$, an $H$ \defi{marked minor} of $G$ is defined just like an $H$ minor (see \Sr{prels}), except that for each marked vertex $v$ of $H$, we require that the corresponding branch set $B_v$ contains at least one marked vertex of $G$.
+Given two marked graphs $(G,U), (H,U')$, an $H$ \defi{marked minor} of $G$ is defined just like an $H$ minor of $G$ (see \Sr{prels}), except that for each marked vertex $v$ of $H$, we require that the corresponding branch set $B_v$ contains at least one marked vertex of $G$.
+We write $(G,U) <(H,U')$ when this is possible.

 Our next lemma adapts the well-known fact that the finite \OP\ graphs coincide with $\forb{K_4,K_{2,3}}$.